soundpress/RulesOfNYC/docs/c19/index.rst

       (ii) Select a toll from a predetermined list that includes all tolls within the five boroughs of New York City.

-      (iii) Enter a custom toll amount that is added to the total fare when outside the five boroughs of New York City.
+      (iii) Enter a custom toll amount that is added to the total fare, to be accessible to the driver only, when outside the five boroughs of New York City.

    (5) When adding tolls to the Taximeter, the Technology System must automatically add the correct toll amount to the fare based on the EZ-Pass rate for that toll and time of day.